 There is a lender of last resort (LOLR) that regulates banks.
-The LOLR perceives a sufficiently large social cost, Λ , associated with all banks failing together and their creditors making losses, but no cost associated with the failure of any individual bank.
+The LOLR perceives a sufficiently large social cost, $\Lambda$ , associated with all banks failing together and their creditors making losses, but no cost associated with the failure of any individual bank.
 Then, only when all banks fail together, the LOLR will find it ex post efficient to intervene and bail out some or all banks.
-We assume that, in a bailout, the LOLR avoids the cost Λ by paying off only the creditors fully; the LOLR can wipe out equity, replacing it, for example, with a government stake that is unwound
+We assume that, in a bailout, the LOLR avoids the cost $\Lambda$ by paying off only the creditors fully; the LOLR can wipe out equity, replacing it, for example, with a government stake that is unwound

-Numerous papers have provided the micro-foundations of debt and equity as optimal securities.
+&lt;sup>8 Numerous papers have provided the micro-foundations of debt and equity as optimal securities.
 See, among others, Boot and Thakor (1993).

-This is a ubiquitous feature of debt contracts that we take as a given.
-It rules out creditors writing debt contracts that would force the bank to repay creditors more if H_A , rather than H_G , was observed at t=2.
+&lt;sup>9 This is a ubiquitous feature of debt contracts that we take as a given.
+It rules out creditors writing debt contracts that would force the bank to repay creditors more if $H_A$ , rather than $H_G$ , was observed at t = 2.
 This assumption merely guarantees that asset-substitution moral hazard cannot be eliminated through a "forcing contract".
 An alternative assumption is that $H_A - H_G$ is unobservable to the creditors and non-pledgeable, so that creditors cannot distinguish between loan portfolios A and G even ex post.

-10 If only an individual bank fails, it can be readily acquired in practice since other banks are healthy.
+&lt;sup>10 If only an individual bank fails, it can be readily acquired in practice since other banks are healthy.
 Such reintermediation is difficult when a large part of the banking sector fails.
-Equally likely are externalities from a full-scale run on the financial sector when many banks fail at the same time.
+Equally likely are externalities from a fullscale run on the financial sector when many banks fail at the same time.